Monmouth Torah Links

 The great Jewish philosopher and legal expert Maimonides (1135 – 1204) addressed this point.
 To him, the mitzvah (commandment) to love G-d means doing what it takes to attain this love.
 In his words:

 “What is the way to attain love . . . of G-d?
-When one contemplates His great and wondrous . . . creations, and sees in them His unequaled and infinite wisdom, he immediately loves and praises and exalts Him . . . “ (Laws of the Foundations of Torah 2:2, see also Guide 3:28)
+When one contemplates His great and wondrous . . . creations and sees in them His unequaled and infinite wisdom, he immediately loves and praises and exalts Him . . .”
+(Laws of the Foundations of Torah 2:2; see also Guide for the Perplexed 3:28)

 By contemplating the brilliance of the natural world, Maimonides tells us we will inevitably come to fall in love with our Creator.

-Surely every one of us has had such an experience.
-In a quiet moment, maybe when staring at the stars on a clear summer night, we feel deep inside that something extraordinary and beautiful is in the world.
-At such moments, our very soul proclaims “How great are Your works, G-d, You make them all with wisdom.”
+Surely every one of us has experienced this.
+In a quiet moment, when gazing at the stars on a clear summer night, we feel deep inside that there is something extraordinary and beautiful about this world.
+At such moments, our soul proclaims, “How great are Your works, G-d.
+You make them all with wisdom.”
 (Psalms 104)

 But much like falling in love, this feeling rarely lasts.

-It seems to me that it is for this reason that later in the Shema we are told of our obligation to speak words Torah constantly, “when we arise and when we retire,” “at home and on the road,” to put mezuzahs on our doorposts, and tefillin on our hand, opposite our hearts and our heads.
+It seems to me that it is for this reason that later in the Shema, we are told of our obligation to speak words of Torah constantly, “when we arise and when we retire,” “at home and on the road,” to put mezuzot on our doorposts, and tefillin on our hand, opposite our hearts and our minds.

-Our love of G-d is not one-sided.
-“As water reflects a face, so too is the heart of one to another” (see Proverbs 27:19).
-The more effort we exert to be able to honestly say “G-D, I LOVE YOU” – the more we will merit feeling G-d’s everlasting love in return.
+Our love of G-d is not one-sided; “As water reflects a face, so too is the heart of one to another” (Mishlei 27:19).
+The more effort we exert to delve into G-d’s Torah and creations and to honestly say, “G-D, I LOVE YOU,” the more we will merit feeling G-d’s everlasting love in return.